shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/basic-setup.md

 - Writing a struct in a `StorageMap` to store details about our Kitties
 - Using the Randomness trait to create unique Kitties
 - Creating our pallet's remaining storage items

+[Click here](https://learn.figment.io/tutorials/substrate-kitties-dispatchables-and-events) to go to the next part of this tutorial series.

 [installation]: https://substrate.dev/docs/en/knowledgebase/getting-started/
 [substrate-node-template]: https://github.com/substrate-developer-hub/substrate-node-template